Common Misconceptions About Personal Alarms

 Myth 3: Personal Alarms Are Inconvenient

-Myth 5: Personal Alarms Infringe On Your Privacy
+Myth 5: Personal Alarms Infringe on Your Privacy

 Personal alarms are only activated when you press the button or if a fall is detected by the sensors.
 The monitoring centre does not continuously track or record your activities or location.